Laip11/LAGER/README.md

 ## 📜 Abstract

-**LAGER** introduces a novel approach to LLM-as-a-judge, enabling fine-grained, flexible, and reliable evaluation for tasks like model response assessment and data synthesis.
-Unlike traditional prompt-based or finetuning-based evaluators, which often struggle with judge performance or generalization, our method leverages **layer-wise aggregated logits** from a general LLM.
+**LAGER** is a lightweight and effective framework for improving *LLM-as-a-Judge* alignment with human scores through internal representations.
+While traditional approaches often rely on prompt engineering or fine-tuning, **LAGER** sidesteps these complexities by aggregating **layer-wise score-token logits** from a frozen LLM backbone.

-Inspired by the insight that middle-to-top layers capture critical judgment information, we aggregate logits across all layers using lightweight weight parameters, keeping the LLM backbone frozen.
-This results in a robust and fine-grained judgment score.
+Motivated by findings that middle-to-upper layers encode judgment-relevant features better than the final layer, LAGER aggregates score-token logits from different layers of the model, applies a softmax to construct a score distribution, and computes the expected value as the final score.
+This effectively leverages rich evaluative signals across layers and overcomes the limitations of relying solely on the final output layer in traditional methods.

 🔍 **Key Highlights**:
-- Outperforms baseline methods on **Flask**, **HelpSteer**, and **BIGGen** benchmarks.
+- Achieves **up to +7.5%** improvement over baselines on **Flask**, **HelpSteer**, and **BIGGen** benchmarks (Spearman correlation).
-- Achieves comparable or superior performance to reasoning-based baselines, even without reasoning.
+- Matches or exceeds **reasoning-based methods** without requiring reasoning traces.
-- Excels in downstream tasks like **data selection**, **Sentiment Understanding** and **knowledge boundary detection**.
+- Shows robust transferability across diverse downstream tasks, including **data selection**, **emotion understanding**, and **knowledge boundary detection**.
 ---

 ## 📑 Table of Contents